Learning Support Information for Prospective Parents

 - A report from an Educational Psychologist, Qualified Specialist Teacher or equivalent Medical Practitioner, written within two years of the date of the entrance examination.

-- Evidence of history and need of provision at the candidate’s current school (the applicant’s school will be contacted directly for this information).
+- Evidence of history and need of provision at the candidate’s current school (we shall contact the applicant’s school direct for this information).

 English as an Additional Language (EAL)

 If you feel your son has an EAL issue that may affect his performance in the entrance examinations please also let us know as early as possible in the admissions process.
-This will be taken into consideration when marking papers and your son may be eligible for access arrangements in the exam subject to JCQ guidelines.
+This will be taken into consideration when marking his papers and your son may be eligible to receive extra time in the exam subject to JCQ guidelines.